comproso/framework/README.md

 # Comproso Framework Package

-Comproso is a PHP framework for web and computer based testing in behavioral sciences, especially psychology.
+Comproso is a PHP framework for web and computer based testing in behavioral sciences, especially psychology and other behavioral sciences.

 ## Warning
 ### Disclaimer